Gabriel-P22/Gabriel-P22/README.md

 - Hi there :wave:

 - Hello, my name is Gabriel.
-Welcome to my profile !
+Welcome to my profile!
 - I'm studying Computing Science with a focus on mobile development.

 - I'm learning a bit of React and Swift.

-- Contact me !
+- Contact me!

 <a href="https://www.linkedin.com/in/gabrielpaschoal2001/"><img align="left" alt="Gabriel Paschoal | Linkedin" width="30px" src="https://img.icons8.com/color/72/linkedin.png"/></a>